-Let us consider the Portuguese case.
-The situation in Portugal is not, with respect to integrity, much different of that in other European countries.
-Any differences may relate to the size of the country and to the late arrival of scientific research here.
-Unfortunately, and despite the light provided by some illuminated people in the past, only recently a big investment has been made is science and technology, allocating to it considerable material and human resources.
-And I am not aware of any serious case of misconduct in Portuguese scientific research.
+The situation in Portugal is not, with respect to scientific integrity, much different from that in other European countries.
+The differences have to do with the size of the country and the late arrival of research here.
+Unfortunately, and despite the light shed by some illuminated people in the past, only recently a big investment has been made is science and technology, allocating to it considerable material and human resources.